Molecular-Nanophotonics/Thermophoretic-Trap-for-Protein-Aggregation-Studies/README.md

-# Tracking and Step Size Analysis Single Amyloid Fibril in a Thermophoretic Trap
+# Tracking and Data Analysis of Single Amyloid Fibrils in a Thermophoretic Trap

 ## Contents